mdeweerd/zha-toolkit/README.md

 # Examples

-Examples are work in progress and may not be functionnal.
+Examples are work in progress and may not be functional.

 For sleepy devices (on a battery) you may need to wake them up just after sending the command so that they can receive it.